transloadit/uppy/website/src/docs/index.md

   <img src="https://saucelabs.com/browser-matrix/transloadit-uppy.svg" alt="Sauce Test Status"/>
 </a>

-Note: we aim to support IE10+ and recent versions of Safari, Edge, Chrome, Firefox and Opera.
-IE6 on the chart above means we recommend setting Uppy to target a `<form>` element, so when Uppy has not yet loaded or is not supported, upload still works.
-Even on the refrigerator browser.
-Or, yes, IE6.
+We aim to support IE10+ and recent versions of Safari, Edge, Chrome, Firefox and Opera.